netdata/netdata/docs/cloud/visualize/interact-new-charts.md

 > You have the means to change the default group by or apply filtering to get a better view into what data your are trying to analyze.
 > For example, if you change the group by to _instance_ you get a view with the data of all the instances (cgroups) that contribute to that chart.
 > Then you can use further filtering tools to focus the data that is important to you and even save the result to your own dashboards.

+> ### Tip
+>
+> Group by instance, dimension to see the time series of every individual collected metric participating in the chart.

 ### Aggregate functions over data sources dropdown